Author

 William Gordon

-William Gordon (1728–1807) was an American clergyman and historian whose theological writings and sermons significantly shaped Revolutionary-era Protestant thought in New England.
-His sermon before the Massachusetts House of Representatives exemplified the influential role of clergy in articulating religious justifications for American independence and republican governance during the late eighteenth century.
-Gordon's contributions to both pulpit theology and historical documentation made him a notable figure in the intersection of religious authority and political discourse in early American intellectual life.
+William Gordon (1728–1807) was an American clergyman and historian whose theological writings and public sermons significantly shaped Revolutionary-era religious discourse.
+His sermon before the Massachusetts House of Representatives exemplified the integration of Protestant theology with emerging American political ideology during the late eighteenth century.
+Gordon's contributions to both ecclesiastical thought and historical documentation made him a notable figure in early American intellectual life.

 Works in the Library